 MCA Records, released November 1984

-But he didn’t fool anyone with the snood, fingerless gloves and mullet – it was obvious that Nik was a serious muso (what a horrible ‘80s word).
-This very talented and rather underrated artist had a voice a bit like Stevie Wonder (though my dad rightly identified something Numanoid too), played guitar a bit like Allan Holdsworth and wrote clever, catchy pop songs with prog, metal and funk undercurrents.
+But he didn’t fool anyone with the snood, fingerless gloves and mullet – it was obvious from the get-go that Nik was a superb musician and songwriter.
+He had a voice a bit like Stevie Wonder (though my dad rightly identified something Numanoid too), played guitar a bit like Allan Holdsworth and wrote clever, catchy pop songs with prog, metal and funk undercurrents.

 He also had some very famous fans in the US including Miles Davis and Herbie Hancock.
-But his image, dreamed up by some wags in MCA’s marketing department, really didn’t do him any favours – Smash Hits summed it up perfectly, calling him ‘the thinking man’s Limahl’.
+But his image, dreamed up by some wags in MCA’s marketing department, probably didn’t do him any favours – Smash Hits summed it up perfectly, calling him ‘the thinking man’s Limahl’!

 Yes, The Riddle screams the mid-1980s, but, most importantly, every song on it is memorable and has a very distinct flavour.
 On a songwriting level, Kershaw always knows how to keep things interesting for the listener.
-‘Know How’’s taut, white-funk groove always used to remind me a bit of Talking Heads, but the silly/funny spoken-word bit and weird prog sections approach the It Bites sound.
+‘Know How’’s taut, white-funk groove always used to remind me a bit of Talking Heads.

 Miles apparently recorded a cover of the very pretty ‘Wild Horses’ which has never seen the light of day.
 Hollywood-baiting ‘City Of Angels’ and eco-themed ‘Roses’ have more than a hint of Steely Dan about them, partly due to the use of the famous Purdie Shuffle, nicely reformatted by Morgan.

 ‘Wide Boy’ and ‘Don Quixote’ have lots of interesting melodic modulations under their pop sheen.
-‘Easy’ is a brilliant band performance and crafty composition with a nutty middle eight, while the closing ballad ‘Save The Whale’ is also musically rich and lyrically well-intentioned if naive.
+‘Easy’ is a brilliant band performance and crafty composition with a nutty middle eight, while the closing ballad ‘Save The Whale’ is also musically rich.
 And though the title track divides opinion, to say the least, check out its two-chords-per-bar middle-eight for a great example of Kershaw’s craft.

 The cover photo was taken at Chesil Beach in Dorset.
 The Riddle peaked at #8 on the UK Album Chart and went multi-platinum.
 The lead single was the title track which reached #3 in the UK.
 ‘Wide Boy’ peaked at #9, whilst the third and final single release ‘Don Quixote’ got to #10.
 Three top 10 hits from a sophomore album – pretty damn good.

 Nik was massive for approximately 18 months.
-He played Live Aid in July 1985 (famously nearly taking an embarrassing tumble, see below) but then waited until autumn 1986 to follow up The Riddle – possibly a mistake.
+He played Live Aid in July 1985 but then waited until autumn 1986 to follow up The Riddle – probably a mistake.
 The screaming girls were growing up fast or moving on to a-ha.
-He was developing as a musician and songwriter but gaining a much more ‘selective’ appeal, in the words of Ian Faith…
+He was developing as a musician and songwriter but gaining a much more ‘selective’ appeal, in the words of Spinal Tap’s manager Ian Faith.